opencert/workshop-2021/PC-member-guidelines.md

 TOOL DEMONSTRATION PAPERS to demonstrate the tool workflow(s) and human interaction aspects, and evaluate the overall role of the tool in supporting open community approaches.

-TEACHION EXPERIENCE PAPERS to report on teaching experiences using an open community approach in a formal education context (e.g. in a university/school context) or in informal education.
+TEACHING EXPERIENCE PAPERS to report on teaching experiences using an open community approach in a formal education context (e.g. in a university/school context) or in informal education.

 LEARNING EXPERIENCE PAPERS to report on a learning experience within an open community in a formal education context (e.g. by university students) or in informal education.